LukeShortCloud/mij/TECHNICAL_DESIGN_DOCUMENT.md

 pins_layout = [8,9,7,0,2,3,12,13]
 # The number of seconds to delay a song from the light show.
 latency = 0.0
+# A list of each light and their characteristics.
+lights:
+  - preview_character: "*"
+    color: "blue"
+  - preview_character: "-"
+    color: "red"
 ```

 ### Song